BobJWalker/Spear/README.md

 Example of a multi-architecture application to run on Kubernetes.
 It has no database backend.
 Creates an x86/x64 and Arm version of the application for Kubernetes.

+# Requirements

+At this time, this application has no external requirements to run on Kubernetes.
+It is a .NET application.

 # Build Workflow

 The application is built using GitHub Actions - the workflow can be found in .github/workflows/build.yml.